 - 46.2 Agreed local details relating to payment are recorded in Schedule 3.
 Not all of the sub-schedules with Schedule 3 will need to be completed for every contract. - Schedule 3A records Local Prices (including details of the basis on which payment is made for each Service block payment, activity-based, marginal rate etc.).
-In the case of a contract covering more than one Contract Year, there is a specific provision (SC36.4) for the parties to record within Schedule 3A any agreement they reach in terms of how local prices should be adjusted for subsequent Contract Years. - Schedules 3B and 3C record any Local Modifications and Local Variations to National Prices (in the format in which these must be submitted to NHS Improvement). - Schedule 3D now records the Emergency Care Rule: Agreed Blended Payment Arrangements.
-Worked examples for completing this schedule are set out in Appendix 8.
-Schedule 3E is no longer used. - Schedule 3F sets out the Expected Annual Contract Value (EACV).
-This is the figure on which any core contractual payment on account is based and should exclude expected CQUIN payments - see 40.14 above. - Schedule 3G allows for recording of timing of payments in the first or final contract year. - There is no separate schedule for risk-sharing agreements to be recorded in the Contract, as there would be potential for confusion between this and the provisions for Local Variations (see above).
+In the case of a contract covering more than one Contract Year, there is a specific provision (SC36.4) for the parties to record within Schedule 3A any agreement they reach in terms of how local prices should be adjusted for subsequent Contract Years. - Schedule 3A should also be used to record locally-agreed blended payment arrangements for outpatient care and, where relevant, maternity services (as proposed in the 2020/21 National Tariff Payment System consultation). - Schedules 3B and 3C record any Local Modifications and Local Variations to National Prices (in the format in which these must be submitted to NHS Improvement). - Schedule 3D records the Emergency Care Rule: Agreed Blended Payment Arrangements.
+Worked examples for completing this schedule are set out in Appendix 8. - Schedule 3F sets out the Expected Annual Contract Value (EACV).
+This is the figure on which any core contractual payment on account is based and should exclude expected CQUIN payments - see 40.14 above. - Schedule 3G allows for recording of timing of payments in the first or final contract year.

+- There is no separate schedule for risk-sharing agreements to be recorded in the Contract, as there would be potential for confusion between this and the provisions for Local Variations (see above).
 Any agreements to share financial risk in relation to services covered by National Prices should be recorded as Local Variations.
-Any agreements on risk-sharing in relation to services covered by Local Prices can

-- be recorded either in Schedule 3A (Local Prices) or in Schedule 2G (Other Local Agreements, Policies and Procedures). - 46.4 Note that NHS Improvement and NHS England have published Local Payment Design Examples on multi-lateral gain and loss-sharing.
+Any agreements on risk-sharing in relation to services covered by Local Prices can be recorded either in Schedule 3A (Local Prices) or in Schedule 2G (Other Local Agreements, Policies and Procedures). - 46.4 Note that NHS Improvement and NHS England have published Local Payment Design Examples on multi-lateral gain and loss-sharing.